codewithawr/sharing_server/__pycache__/README.md

 4. Eidit -> New / past the path of downloded file then of for all Environment Variables windows now you access it anywere throue comand line jest write name of .exe file mainly sh_f_t_server

+## this you can do with it
+you can share files if you salacted f to files and goto directroy you want to share it will start a locel server ip and port no will shon there
+you cana share text multy line or singel line # but multy line can only work on pc becouse it needed ctrl+Z in the last line to tell program multy lline is ended

+## closing server
+you can close server by closing comandline
+by pressing exit in text sharing server page in browser
+or add /e to url of browser